 Self care is always important, and these self care tips will help you take better care of yourself today.

-Self-care is in vogue.
-On Instagram feeds, blogs, and in magazines everywhere this phrase keeps popping up – accompanied of course by pictures of amazing bubble baths and perfectly made beds.
+This phrase keeps popping up on Instagram feeds, blogs, and magazines everywhere – accompanied by pictures of amazing bubble baths and perfectly made beds.

-At its heart, self-care is much more than just having a hot bath and an early night.
-It refers to a whole range of activities that are carried out with the intention of reducing stress, enhancing energy, and restoring health.
+Self care is much more than just having a hot bath and an early night.
+It refers to a range of activities to reduce stress, enhance energy, and restore health and wellbeing.

-Self-care isn’t about being selfish.
-It’s about deliberately taking time for yourself, and recognizing that doing so is an important part of your physical, mental, and spiritual wellbeing.
+Self care isn’t about being selfish.
+It’s about deliberately taking time for yourself and recognizing that doing so is important to your physical, mental, and spiritual well-being.